Celebrating 150 Years of Brainerd

 Join the celebration.
-Brainerd’s 150th Anniversary (Sesquicentennial) will be celebrated with a series of events this summer culminating in the Sesquicentennial Week September 18 - 25.
+Brainerd’s 150th Anniversary (Sesquicentennial) will be celebrated with a series of events this summer culminating in the Sesquicentennial Week September 18 - 26.
 From history tours showcasing the storied past of downtown Brainerd, to a time capsule event reflecting the growth and modern culture of the city, to a scavenger hunt of Brainerd’s iconic and hidden gems, local organizations are hosting fun festivities for all ages.
-See below for a calendar of events.
+See above for a calendar of events.

 Sesquicentennial Week 150 Years Ago: September 19, 1871, Thos.
 H. Canfield, president of the Lake Superior and Puget Sound Company, signed a plat that had been staked out and drafted by Joseph E. Turner, Surveyor.
 On the 25th it was filed for record, at which time C. H. Beaulieu, Jr. [Clement H. Beaulieu, Jr., the son of the founder of Crow Wing County and Crow Wing Village], was Register for Deeds for Crow Wing County." - Brainerd "75" 1871 - 1946, page five, Carl Zapffe.

 Take a Piece of History Home with You.
 Commemorative Sesquicentennial banners, that are posted on Washington St, South 6th St, Downtown, and Mill Ave, are available for pre-sale through Visit Brainerd.

 Organize or Integrate a Special Event or Promotion.
 If your organization or business is hosting an event or promotion for the Sesquicentennial, please email email@example.com to be included on the calendar of events and promotional materials.